steemit/smt-whitepaper/smt-manual/manual.md

 ## Content rewards

-Tokens flow from SMT inflation into the reward fund.
+Tokens flow from SMT emissions into the reward fund.
 The blockchain uses algorithms to decide:

 - (1) How to divide the token-wide rewards among posts